-- FW6 is screened in the top of the Upper Aquifer (First Water) near the Broderson leach field in the Western Area of the basin.
+- FW6 is screened in the top of the Upper Aquifer near the Broderson leach field in the Western Area of the basin.
 The hydrograph showed a relatively flat water level trend between January and June of 2017, followed by a water level increase of four feet through December 2017.
 The rise in water level is credited to groundwater mounding on the regional aquitard beneath the Broderson leach field.
-This mounding is expected to increase the downward hydraulic gradient and promote leakage through the regional aquitard, which will help to mitigate seawater intrusion in the Western Area. - FW10 is screened at the top of the Upper Aquifer (First Water) in the Central Area of the basin, while UA4 and UA10 are screened at the bottom of the upper aquifer in the Western Area and Central Area of the basin respectively.
-These wells displayed a seasonal fluctuations of 2-4 feet, including 1-2 feet of interference related to nearby pumping wells. - FW27 is screened in the alluvial aquifer (First Water) in the Eastern Area of the basin.
+This mounding is expected to increase the downward hydraulic gradient and promote leakage through the regional aquitard, which will help to mitigate seawater intrusion in the Western Area. - FW10 is screened at the top of the Upper Aquifer in the Central Area of the basin, while UA4 and UA10 are screened at the bottom of the Upper Aquifer in the Western Area and Central Area of the basin respectively.
+These wells displayed seasonal fluctuations of 2-4 feet (i.e., lower elevations during the summer and higher elevations during the winter and spring), including 1-2 feet of interference related to nearby pumping wells. - FW27 is screened in the Alluvial Aquifer in the Eastern Area of the basin.
 The well was equipped with a transducer in April of 2017, near the seasonal high water period, and has shown a steady water level decrease of nearly 30 feet from mid-May through December 2017.
-The relatively large seasonal fluctuation is attributable to the well's location in the upper Los Osos Creek valley (Figure 2), where the majority of seasonal recharge from stream seepage occurs. - LA13 and LA39 are screened in Lower Aquifer in the Central Area and Eastern Area of the basin, respectively.
-These wells displayed a seasonal fluctuation of approximately 7-9 feet, including interference related to pumping wells nearby.
+The relatively large seasonal fluctuation is attributable to the well's location in the upper Los Osos Creek valley (Figure 2), where the majority of seasonal recharge from stream seepage in the basin occurs. - LA13 and LA37 are screened in Lower Aquifer in the Central Area and Eastern Area of the basin, respectively.
+These wells displayed a seasonal fluctuation of approximately 7-9 feet, including interference related to nearby pumping wells.